 The analytics will look very similar to the current analytics section for push notifications.
 For Push Stories analytics, you can open the Direct Opens metric to view the clicks per page.

 I sent myself a Push Story on iOS but didn’t receive the notification

-Apple has specific rules in place that will prevent certain types of notifications from being sent to a device based on a number of different factors—this includes evaluating the customers’ data plan, notification size and/or the customers’ storage capacity.
+Apple has specific rules in place that will prevent certain types of notifications from being sent to a device based on a number of different factors.
+This includes evaluating the customers’ data plan, notification size, and the customers’ storage capacity.
 As a result, sometimes no notification will be sent to your customers.